2795 - 都市計劃學

 ‧ Levy, John M., Contemporary Urban Planning, 5th ed.
 Upper Saddle River, NJ: Prentice Hall, 2000.
 (Chs.
 1, 5 to 8)

-‧ Wang Dongkai, Lin Ziyu, Zhang Jingsen (1994) "Research on the Key Points of Comprehensive Revision of Urban Planning Law (Appendix)", Taipei: Urban Planning Association of the Republic of China
+‧ Wang Hongkai, Lin Ziyu, Zhang Jingsen (1994) "Research on the Key Points of Comprehensive Amendment to the Urban Planning Law (Appendix)", Taipei: Urban Planning Society of the Republic of China

 ‧ Catanese, A. J. & Snyder, J. C. (eds.), Urban Planning, 2nd ed.
 N. Y. C.: McGraw-Hill, 1988